SergeyMi37/exchange-rate-cbrf-ui/README.md

  [![Quality Gate Status](https://community.objectscriptquality.com/api/project_badges/measure?project=intersystems_iris_community%2Fexchange-rate-cbrf-ui&metric=alert_status)](https://community.objectscriptquality.com/dashboard?id=intersystems_iris_community%2Fexchange-rate-cbrf-ui)
  <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/SergeyMi37/exchange-rate-cbrf-ui">

-Database of exchange rates of the Central Bank of the Russian Federation.
-The database usage rights can be found in the [section](https://www.cbr.ru/eng/about/).
+This project is a demonstration of the application of the dataset presented in the [solution for the contest](https://openexchange.intersystems.com/package/exchange-rate-cbrf)
-The data is real, [it can be used in accounting and forecasting programs](http://www.cbr.ru/scripts/xml_daily.asp?date_req=01.01.2022)

-The project contains a service for initial data initialization and daily updates from the official website of the Central Bank of the Russian Federation, REST service for obtaining exchange rates on request for any period.

 ## Installation with ZPM

 If ZPM the current instance is not installed, then in one line you can install the latest version of ZPM.